baadaa/born-in-new-york/_posts/2017-02-10-naming-the-girl.markdown

 #### We wanted a name that...

 - Is easy to spell and pronounce for both Koreans and non-Koreans
-- Doesn't sound too ethnic nor too generic
+- Does not sound too ethnic nor too generic
-- Relies on two separate&mdash;_English and Korean_&mdash;names to use one or the other as middle-name
+- Does not rely on two separate&mdash;_English and Korean_&mdash;names to use one or the other as middle-name

 #### 우리의 기준은...
 {: .ko}